 The slush market was pioneered in the 1970’s by entrepreneur Will Radcliffe when he launched Slush Puppie in Cincinnati, Ohio and within 25 years was operating in 44 counties.
 With the business being sold to Cadbury Schweppes in 2001 and subsequent restructures, the brand seemed to lose focus in the UK, presenting an opportunity for independent slush manufacturers to enter the market and react to the demands of the trade, which included a product of high quality, which was more affordable and flexible.

 Accessibility to selling slush historically was also a key factor; driven by the fact Slush Puppie would assess a potential site before a supply agreement was reached in order to ensure a high volume of sales would be achieved from their chosen sites.
 This restricted the number of machine placements.
 The other factor that was an entry barrier to many sites was the cost.
 Albeit in most cases, Slush Puppie would offer a so called ‘free on loan’ slush machine to suitable outlets, there were always 3 additional cost factors to consider;

 1. The initial order and equipment deposit being many £’00’s of pounds

 2. Each case of slush syrup costing in the region of £100 – £150

 3. The contracted tie-in to minimum monthly purchase volumes

 So alternative slush suppliers now dominate the UK market.
 Slush is now one of the few recession proof markets which offer retailers very high margins.
-For example, a popular size 9oz (270ml) slush drink will cost the retailer around 14p, which includes the slush syrup, branded slush cup and straw spoon.
-This drink size, if branded, is usually sold for between £1.00-£1.20.
+For example, a popular size 9oz (270ml) slush drink will cost the retailer around 16p, which includes the slush syrup, branded slush cup and straw spoon.
+This drink size, if branded, is usually sold for between £1.00-£1.25 within convenience and retail, or higher within the leisure sector.
 Margins are very high.